hammad001/Language-Modelling-CSE291-AS2/README.md

 `-wd`, `--word_dropout` Word dropout applied to the input of the Decoder, which means words will be replaced by `<unk>` with a probability of `word_dropout`.
 `-ed`, `--embedding_dropout` Word embedding dropout applied to the input of the Decoder.

 `-af`, `--anneal_function` Default is identity.
-You would need to implement other annealing methods.
+You will need to implement other annealing methods if you would like to use KL annealing.

 `-v`, `--print_every`
 `-tb`, `--tensorboard_logging` If provided, training progress is monitored with tensorboard.